Skip to main content

 Warnings of Klonopin and Valium

-Any time you fill a prescription for Klonopin or Valium, you will receive a medication guide with important information about side effects and warnings.
+Any time you fill a prescription for Klonopin or Valium, you will receive a medication guide with important information about potential side effects and warnings.
 Because they are both benzodiazepines, Klonopin and Valium have similar warnings.
 Both drugs have a boxed warning, which is the strongest warning required by the FDA.
-Benzodiazepines such as Klonopin or Valium should not be used in combination with opioids, due to the risk of extreme sedation, severe respiratory depression, coma, or even death.
-If the combination of an opioid and a benzodiazepine cannot be avoided, the patient should take the lowest dose for the shortest period of time and be closely monitored by the prescriber.
+Benzodiazepines such as Klonopin or Valium should not be used in combination with opioids due to the risk of extreme sedation, severe respiratory depression, coma, or even death.
+If the combination of an opioid and a benzodiazepine cannot be avoided, the patient will be prescribed the lowest dose for the shortest period of time and be closely monitored by the prescriber.

 Other warnings include:

 • Benzodiazepines may cause both physical and psychological dependence, and the risk is higher with higher doses, longer duration of use, or a history of drug or alcohol abuse.
-If you take a benzodiazepine, take the medication only as prescribed.
+If you take a benzodiazepine, take the medication exactly as prescribed.
 Do not take extra doses, and do not take the medication for any other reason than for which it was prescribed.
-Keep the medication out of the reach of children, and under lock and key if possible.
+Keep the medication out of reach and out of sight of children and under lock and key if possible.
+Keep track of your medicine so you know if any is missing.

-• When discontinuing a benzodiazepine, the drug should be tapered slowly to avoid withdrawal symptoms.
+• When discontinuing a benzodiazepine, you will not stop cold turkey.
+The drug should be tapered slowly to avoid withdrawal symptoms.
 Withdrawal symptoms may include seizures, agitation, confusion, rapid heartbeat, vertigo, and other symptoms.
 Patients with seizure disorders are at higher risk for withdrawal symptoms.
+Your healthcare professional can provide you with a tapering schedule so you can stop taking the medicine gradually and safely.

 • Patients, their caregivers, and families should be aware that benzodiazepines may cause an increased risk of suicidal thoughts or behavior.
-Be alert to any signs and symptoms of depression, changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts of self-harm.
-Any concerning behavior should be reported immediately to the healthcare provider.
+Be alert to any signs and symptoms of depression, changes in mood or behavior, or new suicidal thoughts, behavior, or thoughts of self-harm.
+Any concerning behavior should be reported immediately to the healthcare provider, or you can call 988 for immediate help from the Suicide & Crisis Lifeline

-• Klonopin or Valium should not be used in pregnancy.
-Both drugs are classified as pregnancy category D, meaning there is a risk of harm to the fetus.
-If you are taking Klonopin or Valium and find out that you are pregnant, contact your healthcare provider immediately for guidance.
+• Klonopin or Valium should not be used in pregnancy because of the potential risk of harm to the unborn baby.
+If you are taking Klonopin or Valium and find out that you are pregnant, contact your healthcare provider right away.

 • Both drugs are on the Beers’ List of drugs that may be inappropriate for use in older adults.
-Older adults have increased sensitivity to benzodiazepines and there is an increased risk of cognitive impairment, delirium, falls, fractures, and motor vehicle crashes in older adults when Klonopin or Valium is used.
+Older adults have increased sensitivity to benzodiazepines, and there is an increased risk of cognitive impairment, delirium, falls, fractures, and motor vehicle crashes in older adults who take medications such as Klonopin or Valium.

 Frequently asked questions about Klonopin vs. Valium